interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Cost {#prefix-sha-256-condition-type-cost}

-The cost is the size, in bytes, of the **unencoded** prefix plus the cost of the sub-condition multiplied by 1.25.
+The cost is the size, in bytes, of the **unencoded** prefix, plus the maximum message that will be accepted to be prefixed and validated by the subcondition, plus the cost of the sub-condition, plus the constant 1024.

-    cost = prefix.length + ( subcondition.cost * 1.25 )
+    cost = prefix.length (in bytes) + max_message_length + subcondition_cost + 1024

 ### ASN.1 {#prefix-sha-256-condition-asn1}

     -- Condition Fingerprint
-    PrefixSha256FingerprintContents ::= PrefixSubfulfillment

-    -- Fulfillment
-    PrefixSubfulfillment ::= SEQUENCE {
+    PrefixFingerprintContents ::= SEQUENCE {
       prefix               OCTET STRING,
+      maxMessageLength     INTEGER (0..4294967295),
       subcondition         Condition
     }

+    -- Fulfillment
+    PrefixFulfillment ::= SEQUENCE {
+      prefix               OCTET STRING,
+      maxMessageLength     INTEGER (0..4294967295),
+      subfulfillment       Fulfillment
+    }

 ### Condition Format {#prefix-sha-256-condition-type-condition}

-The fingerprint of a PREFIX-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are identical to contents of the PrefixSubfulfillment.
+The fingerprint of a PREFIX-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are a SEQUENCE of:

+prefix
+: An arbitrary octet string which will be prepended to the message during validation of the sub-fulfillment.

+maxMessageLength
+: The maximum size, in bytes, of the message that will be accepted during validation of the fulfillment of this condition.

+subcondition
+: The condition derived from the sub-fulfillment of this crypto-condition.

 ### Fulfillment Format {#prefix-sha-256-condition-type-fulfillment}

+The fulfillment of a PREFIX-SHA-256 crypto-condition is a PrefixFulfillment which is a SEQUENCE of:

 prefix
-: is an arbitrary octet string which will be prepended to the message during validation of the sub-fulfillment.
+: An arbitrary octet string which will be prepended to the message during validation of the sub-fulfillment.

-subcondition
+maxMessageLength
-: is the condition derived from the sub-fulfillment of this parent fulfillment.
+: The maximum size, in bytes, of the message that will be accepted during validation of the fulfillment of this condition.

+subfulfillment
+: A fulfillment that will be verified against the prefixed message.

 ### Validating {#prefix-sha-256-condition-type-validating}

 A PREFIX-SHA-256 fulfillment is valid iff:

+  1. The size of M, in bytes, is less than or equal to F.maxMessageLength AND
-  1. The fulfillment (f) that satisfies F.subcondition is valid, where the message used for validation of f is M prefixed by F.prefix AND
+  2. F.subfulfillment is valid, where the message used for validation of f is M prefixed by F.prefix AND
-  2. D is equal to C.
+  3. D is equal to C

 ### Example {#prefix-sha-256-example}

-TODO
+    examplePrefixCondition Condition ::=
+      prefixSha256 : {
+        fingerprint 'BB1AC526 0C0141B7 E54B26EC 2330637C 5597BF81 1951AC09 E744AD20 FF77E287'H,
+        cost         1024,
+        subtypes    { preimageSha256 }
+      }

+    examplePrefixFulfillment Fulfillment ::=
+      prefixSha256 : {
+        prefix           ''H,
+        maxMessageLength  0,
+        subfulfillment    preimageSha256 : { preimage ''H }
+      }

+    examplePrefixFingerprintContents PrefixFingerprintContents ::= {
+      prefix           ''H,
+      maxMessageLength  0,
+      subcondition      preimageSha256 : {
+        fingerprint      'E3B0C44298FC1C149AFBF4C8996FB92427AE41E4649B934CA495991B7852B855'H,
+        cost              0
+      }
+    }

+Note that the example given, while useful to demonstrate the structure, has less practical security value that the use of an RSA-SHA-256 or ED25519-SHA-256 subfulfillment.
+Since the subfulfillment is a PREIMAGE-SHA-256, the validation of which ignores the incoming message, as long as the prefix, maxMessagelength and preimage provided in the subfulfillment are correct, the parent PREFIX-SHA-256 fulfillment will validate.

+In this case, wrapping the PREIMAGE-SHA-256 crypto-condition in the PREFIX-SHA-256 crypto-condition, has the effect of enforcing a message length of 0 bytes.

+Note also, any change to the PREFIX-SHA-256 crypto-condition's prefix and maxMessageLength values result in a different fingerprint value, effectively namespacing the underlying preimage and re-hashing it.
+The result is a new crypto-condition with a new and unique fingerprint with no change to the underlying sub-crypto-condition.

 ## THRESHOLD-SHA-256 {#threshold-sha-256-condition-type}
 THRESHOLD-SHA-256 is assigned the type ID 2.
 It relies on the availability of the SHA-256 digest algorithm and any other algorithms required by any of its sub-crypto-conditions as it is a compound crypto-condition type.

 ### Cost {#threshold-sha-256-condition-type-cost}

-The cost is the sum of the F.threshold largest cost values of all sub-conditions, added to 32 times the difference between the total sub-conditions and F.threshold.
+The cost is the sum of the F.threshold largest cost values of all sub-conditions, added to 1024 times the total number of sub-conditions.

-    cost = (sum of largest F.threshold subcondition.cost values) + 32 * (F.subconditions.count - F.threshold)
+    cost = (sum of largest F.threshold subcondition.cost values) + 1024 * F.subconditions.count

-For example, if a threshold crypto-condition contains 5 sub-conditions with costs of 64, 64, 82, 84 and 84 and has a threshold of 3, the cost is equal to the sum of the largest three sub-condition costs (82 + 84 + 84 = 250) plus 32 times the number of remaining conditions (32 * (5 - 3) = 64): 314
+For example, if a threshold crypto-condition contains 5 sub-conditions with costs of 64, 64, 82, 84 and 84 and has a threshold of 3, the cost is equal to the sum of the largest three sub-condition costs (82 + 84 + 84 = 250) plus 1024 times the number of sub-conditions (1024 * 5 = 5120): 5370

-Implementations MUST accept THRESHOLD-SHA-256 fulfillments with more sub-fulfillments provided that satisfy the sub-conditions than required by the threshold.
-In a complex multi-layer fulfillment, sub-fulfillments may be provided that satisfy sub-conditions within multiple compound conditions therefor it is impossible to avoid providing more sub-fulfillments than are required in some cases.

-Implementations SHOULD only validate as many sub-fulfillments as are required to meet the threshold, favouring those with lower cost where possible.

 ### ASN.1 {#threshold-sha-256-condition-asn1}

     -- Condition Fingerprint
-    ThresholdSubfulfillment ::= SEQUENCE {
+    ThresholdFingerprintContents ::= SEQUENCE {
       threshold            INTEGER (1..65535),
+      subconditions        SET OF Condition
+    }

+    -- Fulfillment
+    ThresholdFulfillment ::= SEQUENCE {
+      subfulfillments      SEQUENCE OF Fulfillment,
       subconditions        SEQUENCE OF Condition
     }

-    -- Fulfillment
-    ThresholdSha256FingerprintContents ::= ThresholdSubfulfillment

 ### Condition Format {#threshold-sha-256-condition-type-condition}

-The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are identical to the contents of the ThresholdSubfulfillment.
+The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are a SEQUENCE of:

-### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}

 threshold
-: is a number and MUST be an integer in the range 1 ...
+: A number that MUST be an integer in the range 1 ...
 65535.
-In order to fulfill a threshold condition, the count of the sub-conditions that are satisfied by one of the provided fulfillments MUST be greater than or equal to the threshold.
+In order to fulfill a threshold condition, the count of the sub-fulfillments MUST be equal to the threshold.

 subconditions
-: is the set of sub-conditions, F.threshold of which MUST be satisfied by provided fulfillments.
-The list of DER encoded sub-conditions is sorted first based on encoded length, shortest first and then elements of the same length are sorted in lexicographic (big-endian) order, smallest first.
+: The set of sub-conditions, F.threshold of which MUST be satisfied by valid sub-fulfillments provided in the fulfillment.
+The SET of DER encoded sub-conditions is sorted according to the DER encoding rules for a SET, in lexicographic (big-endian) order, smallest first as defined in section 11.6 of [itu.X690.2015](#itu.X690.2015).

+### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}

+The fulfillment of a THRESHOLD-SHA-256 crypto-condition is a ThresholdFulfillment which is a SEQUENCE of:

+subfulfillments
+: A SEQUENCE of fulfillments.
+The number of elements in this set is equal to the threshold therefore implementations must use the length of this SEQUENCE as the threshold value when deriving the fingerprint of this crypto-condition.

+subconditions
+: A SEQUENCE of conditions.
+This is the list of unfulfilled sub-conditions.
+This list must be combined with the list of conditions derived from the subfulfillments and the combined list, sorted, and used as the subconditions value when deriving the fingerprint of this crypto-condition.

+: This may be an empty list.

+SEQUENCE OF is used instead of SET OF, because a correct DER decoder should reject SET OF values that aren't in canonical order, but most don't, so there is a risk of inconsistent behavior.
+By using SEQUENCE OF it is possible to ensure that all implementations consistently accept any arbitrary ordering.

 ### Validating {#threshold-sha-256-condition-type-validating}

 A THRESHOLD-SHA-256 fulfillment is valid iff :

-  1. The number of F.subconditions, satisfied by provided fulfillments, is equal to or greater than F.threshold.
+  1. All F.subfulfillments are valid.
   2. D is equal to C.

 ### Example {#threshold-sha-256-example}

-TODO
+    exampleThresholdCondition Condition ::=
+      thresholdSha256 : {
+        fingerprint 'B4B84136 DF48A71D 73F4985C 04C6767A 778ECB65 BA7023B4 506823BE EE7631B9'H,
+        cost         1024,
+        subtypes    { preimageSha256 }
+      }

+    exampleThresholdFulfillment Fulfillment ::=
+      thresholdSha256 : {
+        subfulfillments { preimageSha256 : { preimage ''H } },
+        subconditions   { }
+      }

+    exampleThresholdFingerprintContents ThresholdFingerprintContents ::= {
+      threshold 1,
+      subconditions {
+        preimageSha256 : {
+          fingerprint 'E3B0C442 98FC1C14 9AFBF4C8 996FB924 27AE41E4 649B934C A495991B 7852B855'H,
+          cost         0
+        }
+      }
+    }

+    exampleThresholdCondition2 Condition ::=
+      thresholdSha256 : {
+        fingerprint '5A218ECE 7AC4BC77 157F04CB 4BC8DFCD 5C9D225A 55BD0AA7 60BCA2A4 F1773DC6'H,
+        cost         2060,
+        subtypes    { preimageSha256 }
+      }

+    exampleThresholdFulfillment2 Fulfillment ::=
+      thresholdSha256 : {
+        subfulfillments { preimageSha256 : { preimage ''H } },
+        subconditions {
+          preimageSha256 : {
+            fingerprint '7F83B165 7FF1FC53 B92DC181 48A1D65D FC2D4B1F A3D67728 4ADDD200 126D9069'H,
+            cost         12
+          }
+        }
+      }

+    exampleThresholdFingerprintContents2 ThresholdFingerprintContents ::= {
+      threshold 1,
+      subconditions {
+        preimageSha256 : {
+          fingerprint 'E3B0C442 98FC1C14 9AFBF4C8 996FB924 27AE41E4 649B934C A495991B 7852B855'H,
+          cost         0
+        },
+        preimageSha256 : {
+          fingerprint '7F83B165 7FF1FC53 B92DC181 48A1D65D FC2D4B1F A3D67728 4ADDD200 126D9069'H,
+          cost         12
+        }
+      }
+    }

 ## RSA-SHA-256 {#rsa-sha-256-condition-type}
 RSA-SHA-256 is assigned the type ID 3.
 It relies on the SHA-256 digest algorithm and the RSA-PSS signature scheme.